Application Details and Information

 - Avoid applying Early Decision if you are only considering the binding commitment for tactical reasons.
 Early Decision admission plans should be about the fit between a student and an institution.

-- Utilize Trinity’s scholarship chart and net price calculator to understand your financial commitment.
+- Utilize Trinity’s scholarship chart, net price calculator, and cost worksheet to understand your financial commitment.

 - Ready to apply Early Decision?
 Don’t forget to submit your Early Decision Agreement Form.